simplifieditproducts/immich-dev/README.md

 2. Navigate to project root directory: `cd immich-dev`
 3. Check out `custom-patch` branch: `git checkout custom-patch` (our customizations should be made on `custom-patch` branch and then rebased onto `main` branch)
 4. Create the necessary `.env` file: `cp docker/example.dev.env docker/.env`
+5. Add an OpenAI API key in the `.env` file to allow ChatGPT-enhanced smart search
-5. Start the dev server using the provided Makefile: `make dev`
+6. Start the dev server using the provided Makefile: `make dev`
-6. Access the instance in your web browser by using `http://localhost:3000` or `http://your-machine-ip:3000`
+7. Access the instance in your web browser by using `http://localhost:3000` or `http://your-machine-ip:3000`

 Other possibly useful commands:
 - To delete Immich in Terminal, go to `/immich-dev/docker` and run `docker compose -f docker-compose.yml down -v`